cerebralcourt/orpheus/README.md

 An open, collaborative music lyric database with a minimalistic interface.

-You can find the app here: (link not up yet)
+You can find the app here: https://arweave.net/EfrHAEAQxYXtaO_E28EHfT02-6ljAe69C-dZp4eWCK8

 ## TODO